martinrenner/KI-GUI/README.md

 ## Database Initialization

-Create a `database_init.py` file to check if the database is initialized and to initialize it if necessary.
+Handle database initialization in a `database_init.py` file, ensuring tables are created if they don't exist.

 ```
 from database import engine